 Because of our infertility journey, my faith has been challenged.
 I write about this quite a bit in an effort to try to figure out some of it.
-I’m not sure I’m making any progress, but it feels better to get my thoughts out of my head than keep them stuck inside.
+I’m not sure how much progress I’m making, but it feels better to get my thoughts out of my head than keep them stuck inside.

 I constantly have plans – plans to lose 10 pounds, plans to have a magazine-ready house, plans to finish my scrapbook, plans to make more plans.
 Executing my plans is most decidedly not my strong point.
 My head is a very busy place, and I am always churning with ideas and stress.

 After we lost Mara I decided I was done being sad.
-I was sick of the blues and ready for happiness!
+I was sick of the blues and ready for to find happiness again!
 In what has become one of my most worthwhile personal battles, I did it.
 I got happy.
 Not always, not perfectly, but happy.
 And it feels really good.